| | |

 • Use a cheese grater to shred butter or cut cubes of butter into the flour mixture with a fork until pea-sized.

-• Add in buttermilk (or milk) and sourdough starter.
-Mix until combined.
-Add 2-4 Tbsp extra buttermilk if needed.
-Use hands to help combine
+• Add in buttermilk and sourdough starter.
+Mix until combined, it will be very crumbly!
+Use your hands to knead/combine it into a dough ball.
+Add 1-2 Tbsp extra buttermilk if needed.

 • Place biscuits on the prepared sheet pan 2 inches apart.
-Brush tops with melted butter.
+Brush tops with half of melted butter.
+Set biscuits aside and bake when you bake the bacon (425 degrees Fahrenheit for 12-15 minutes or until lightly golden brown).

 Make the Bacon